decyphertek-io/decyphertek/docs/Zoneminder.md

     Note:
     Changed Default DB User: If you have changed your DB login/password from zmuser/zmpass, you need to update these values in zm.conf.
 Edit zm.conf to change ZM_DB_USER and ZM_DB_PASS to the values you used.
-CHanging the zmuser password breaks Zoneminder, looking for a solution.

     # Set root password
     $ sudo mysql